Animals

 Balearica regulorumCONSERVATION STATUS

-IN THE WILD – Plants, seeds, insects, worms, frogs and small fish
+IN THE WILD – Plants, seeds, insects, worms, frogs, and small fish

 IN THE ZOO – Specially formulated grain and insectsFASCINATING FACTS

-• The Mohawk on top of their head is actually feathers
+• The Mohawk on top of their head is actually feathers.

-• Fossil records indicate crowned cranes lived 37 to 54 million years ago
+• Fossil records indicate crowned cranes lived 37 to 54 million years ago.

-• Can live up to 50 years
+• They can live up to 50 years.

 European White Stork